xn0px90/v-webgpu-examples/README.md

 # v-webgpu-examples

-V webgpu examples are created with c2v, they might work and they will crash.
+V webgpu examples are created with [c2v](https://github.com/vlang/c2v).

 These are exeperiments at the moment.